wp-plugins/formilla-live-chat/readme.txt

 = Does Formilla Live Chat work with my smart phone (e.g. iPhone, Android, etc.)? = Yes.
-We recommend using mobile chat clients for use with Google Talk to chat from your mobile phone on the go!
+We recommend using mobile chat clients (e.g. Trillian, Pidgin, IMO, etc.) for use with Google Talk to chat from your mobile phone on the go!
 For those using the live chat web interface, it is currently not optimized for chat from your mobile phone.
 We have plans on introducing mobile support in the near future.

 = How do I end a chat using my Google Talk client if the user does not end it? =